ckw28502/HuisterAPI/README.md

 1. Clone this repository to your local machine.

-### If you decided to run without docker, follow these following comands

 ## Running without Docker

-To run the application locally without Docker, you need to modify the `application.properties` file.
+To run the application locally without Docker, you need to modify the `application.properties` file and build the file.
 Follow these steps:

 1. Navigate to the `src/main/resources` directory in your project.